cloudnativelabs/kube-router/Documentation/generic.md

 # Kube-router on generic cluster

-This guide assumes you already have bootstrapped a Kubernets cluster from scratch yourself or used some other deployment tool.
+This guide assumes you already have bootstrapped a Kubernets cluster from scratch yourself or used some other deployment tool

-Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes.
+Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes

 Kube-router provides pod networking, network policy and high perfoming IPVS/LVS based service proxy.
-Depending on you choose to use kube-router for service proxy you have two options listed below the prerequisites.
+Depending on you choose to use kube-router for service proxy you have two options listed below the prerequisites

 ## Prerequisites

-kube-router can work as your whole network stack in Kubernetes on-prem & bare metall and works without any cloudproviders.
+kube-router can work as your whole network stack in Kubernetes on-prem & bare metall and works without any cloudproviders

 below is the needed configuration to run kube-router in such environments

 ### Kubelet on each node

-kube-router assumes each Kubelet is using `/etc/cni/net.d` as cni conf dir & network plugin `cni`.
+kube-router assumes each Kubelet is using `/etc/cni/net.d` as cni conf dir & network plugin `cni`

 - --cni-conf-dir=/etc/cni/net.d
 - --network-plugin=cni

-If you have been using a other CNI providerssuch as weave-net, calico or flannel you will have to remove old configurations from /etc/cni/net.d on each node.
+If you have been using a other CNI providerssuch as weave-net, calico or flannel you will have to remove old configurations from /etc/cni/net.d on each node

 ## __Switching CNI provider on a running cluster will require you to delete all the running pods and let them recreate and get new adresses assigned from the Kubenet IPAM__

 ### Kube controller-manager

-The following options needs to be set on the controller-manager:
+The following options needs to be set on the controller-manager

 ```text
 --cluster-cidr=${POD_NETWORK} # for example 10.32.0.0/12